du-lab/Trace/README.md

 ### Results
 After running the code, a folder called "`Results`" will be generated (if not existent) and the result files will be saved under that folder.
 These files will be generated:
 Additionally, view the result numpy arrays and dataframes in `TraceResults.py` and the `results` object.
-Access arrays through:
+Access these results by running this code in the directory:
 ```
 from TraceResults import results
 results.initial_peaks